 In the case of a weak TVA, movements that require a strong bracing component become compromised and the body will take the path of least resistance to find agonist muscles in other areas to help with stability.
 And what muscles are often recruited when this happens?
 You guessed it: the overworked back muscles.
 It’s not a surprise then that a weak TVA will often contribute to an increase in strain on the lumbar spine and lead to the all-too-common experience of low back pain.

 Strengthening the TVA

 The challenge with strengthening the transverse abdominis lies in the fact that, like all stabilizing muscles, it can be hard to know when you’re actually activating it.

 Unlike the other three abdominal muscles, you don’t engage the TVA through movement.
-While you use the rectus abdominis to flex the trunk forward (like when you do a crunch or sit-up) and you use the internal and external obliques to cause the trunk to twist and flex at the same time (like when you perform an ab bicycle), the TVA is activated more intrinsically and is actually responsible for resisting movement rather than creating it.
+While you use the rectus abdominis to flex the trunk forward (like when you do a crunch or sit-up) and you use the internal and external obliques to cause the trunk to simultaneously twist and flex (like when you perform an ab bicycle), the TVA is activated more intrinsically and is responsible for resisting movement rather than creating it.

 This, by contrast, means you have to be a lot more internally aware in order to activate and strengthen through the transverse abdominis than you would with the other three abdominal muscles.

 Learning to activate the transverse abdominis